-- 1. The Executive Committee shall meet as soon after receiving the investigation request as practicable and determine: 1) that the request contains information sufficient to warrant a recommendation for corrective action, as defined in the Fair Hearing and Appeal Procedures contained in these Bylaws; 2) to immediately commence an investigation of the matter; or 3) that no further action is warranted under the circumstances. - 2.
+- 1. The Executive Committee shall meet as soon after receiving the investigation request as practicable and determine 1) that the request contains information sufficient to warrant a recommendation for corrective action, as defined in Section 11.1(A) of the Bylaws, 2) to immediately commence an investigation of the matter, or (3) that no further action is warranted under the circumstances. - 2.
 The Executive Committee's investigation shall be performed either by the Executive Committee, a subcommittee of the Executive Committee, or an Investigating Committee appointed by the Executive Committee.
 The individuals performing the investigation shall not include partners, associates, or relatives of the affected individual or Practitioners in direct economic competition with the individual. - 3.
 The group performing the investigation shall have available the full resources of the Medical Staff and the Hospital to aid in its work, as well as authority to use outside consultants, as needed.
 The investigating group also may require a physical or mental examination of the Member by a physician(s) satisfactory to the group and shall require that the results be made available for the group's consideration. - 4.
 The individual with respect to whom an investigation has been requested will have the opportunity to meet with the investigating group before it makes its report.
 At this meeting, the individual will be informed of the general nature of the evidence supporting the investigation and shall be invited to discuss, explain, or refute it.
-This interview will not constitute a hearing, and none of the procedural rules provided for in the Fair Hearing and Appeal Procedures, contained herein, or Hospital or Medical Staff policies shall apply.
-A summary of the interview will be made by the investigating group and included with its report to the Executive Committee.

-5. At any time during the investigation, the Practitioner may be subject to Precautionary Suspension under Section 6.6.
+This interview will not constitute a hearing, and none of the procedural rules provided for in Article XI or Hospital or Medical Staff policies shall apply.
+A summary of the interview will be made by the investigating group and included with its report to the Executive Committee. - 5.
+At any time during the investigation, the Practitioner may be subject to Precautionary Suspension under Section 10.7.
 It shall not indicate the validity of the charges and shall remain in force, without appeal, during the course of the investigation.
-If such a suspension is placed into effect, the investigation must be completed within fourteen (14) days of the suspension, or reasons for the delay will be transmitted to the Board of Directors prior to the expiration of the fourteen (14) days so that it may consider whether the suspension should be lifted.
+If such a suspension is placed into effect, the investigation must be completed within fourteen (14) days of the suspension or reasons for the delay will be transmitted to the Board prior to the expiration of the fourteen (14) days so that it may consider whether the suspension should be lifted.
 In the event of suspension of Privileges, the appropriate department chair or, if unavailable, the President of the Medical Staff, shall immediately assign to another Medical Staff Member with appropriate Clinical Privileges responsibility for the care of patients of the suspended Member until the suspension has been lifted or such patients are discharged from the Hospital, giving consideration whenever possible to the wishes of the patient.